FerasAlaqad/STM32-Complete-Project/README.md

-This are the equipments i have used:
+There are the equipments i have used:
 ▪ STM32F103C8
 ▪ AT24C256 EEPROM
 ▪ MPU6050